Sweet Halloween Pumpkin Muffins

 How to make

-Start by making a butternut squash/pumpkin puree (unless you have some pre-made in the freezer).
-Peel the squash and cut into chunks, then steam until soft (approx. 20mins), either using a steamer or by placing in a colander over a pan of simmering water and covering (you could boil instead, if you prefer, but steaming retains more of the nutrients)
+Start by making a butternut squash/pumpkin puree (unless you have some pre-made).
+Peel the squash, cut into chunks and steam for around 20 mins until soft.
+Use a steamer or place in a covered colander over a pan of simmering water.

-In a bowl, blend the squash to a smooth puree, adding some water if required (just enough to get a smooth consistency) – a hand blender will give the smoothest texture, but a food processor or blender can also be used
+In a bowl, blend the squash to a smooth puree, adding a little water if required to get a smooth consistency.
+A hand blender will give the smoothest texture, but a food processor or blender will be fine.

-Stir the butter (or coconut oil) into the warm puree to gently melt it, or if the puree is cold, gently warm together in a pan over a low heat until just melted.
-Then allow to cool.
-If you are using a pre-made puree from the freezer you will need approx. 250ml of puree.
-Allow to defrost over night, then gently warm through with the butter/oil
+Stir the butter, or coconut oil, into the warm puree to melt it, or if the puree is cold, gently warm together in a pan over a low heat until just melted, then allow to cool.
+If you are using a frozen puree, allow to defrost over night, then gently warm through with the butter or oil

-Whisk the eggs, maple syrup, vanilla, mixed spice and cooled puree (with butter) together in a large bowl with a hand whisk
+Pre-heat your oven to 180°C / 160°C fan / gas mark 4.
+Whisk the eggs, maple syrup, vanilla, mixed spice and cooled puree together in a large bowl with a hand whisk

-Then sieve in the flour and lightly stir using a metal spoon.
-Don’t over stir the mixture, to avoid knocking out too much air
+Sieve in the flour and lightly stir using a metal spoon to avoid knocking out too much air

-Spoon the mixture into muffin cases in a muffin tin, so the cases are about 3/4 full, allowing room for the cakes to rise
+Spoon the mixture into muffin cases in a muffin tin, fill the cases to ¾ full to allow them room to rise

-Bake in the pre-heated oven for about 25 minute until golden.
-You can stick a knife in the centre of a muffin to check they are cooked through: it should come out clean.
-Allow the muffins to cool completely before decorating on a cooling rack
+Bake in the pre-heated oven for around 25 minutes until golden.
+To check they're cooked through, stick a knife in the centre and it should come out clean.
+Allow the muffins to cool completely before decorating

-Get your children involved with the decorating and let their imaginations go wild.
-Try to keep the extra ingredients as natural and healthy as possible – whilst making them look as fun as you like.
-Here are a few ideas to start you off…
+Get your children involved with and let their imaginations go wild.
+Try to keep the extra ingredients as natural and healthy as possible – here's a few ideas to start you off…

-Pumpkin face – mix Greek yogurt or cream cheese, a drizzle of maple syrup, a pinch of mixed spice and a dollop of squash puree together, to create an orange frosting.
-Spread on a muffin and decorate with a little kiwi for the pumpkins stem, and raisins for eyes and teeth.
+Pumpkin face – mix Greek yogurt or cream cheese, a drizzle of maple syrup, a pinch of mixed spice and a dollop of squash puree together to create an orange frosting.
+Spread on a muffin and decorate with a little kiwi for the pumpkin stem, and raisins for eyes and teeth.

 Dracula – mix Greek yogurt or cream cheese, a drizzle of maple syrup and a dollop of blackberry puree to create a reddish / purple frosting.
 Spread onto a muffin, then sprinkle poppy seeds at the top to create a Dracula widows peak hairline, (use a cocktail stick to help guide the seeds).
 Use raisins and cut up goji berries as eyes, a goji berry mouth and white frosting for Dracula fangs!

-Witch hat – white frosting, with cut up dried prune for a black hat
+Witches hat – use the white frosting from the spider muffins and use cut up dried prune to make a black hat

 - Dairy ingredients